ROZBEH/CarND-PID-Control-Project/README.md

 ---

-In this project we are going to use PID controller for steering a car in a simulation environment.
+In this project we are going to use PID controller to automatically steer a car in a simulation environment.

 Pipeline